The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #1

 Don't comment out code.
 Remove it. `git` provides a complete history of the code if you want to look backwards.
-Huge chunks of commented out code that are stunningly common in student code makes it nearly impossible to read.
+Huge chunks of commented-out code that are stunningly common in student code make it nearly impossible to read.

-`FlexTa.cpp` has 220 lines of code and 600 lines of commented out code.
+`FlexTa.cpp` has 220 lines of code and 600 lines of commented-out code.

 ### Practice #2